-Ariana Biermann Follows In her Mother And Sister’s Footsteps, Rocking Teeny Rainbow Bikini On Tropical Vacay
+Ariana Biermann Follows In Her Mother And Sister’s Footsteps, Rocking Teeny Rainbow Bikini On Tropical Vacay

 “Literally the FULL package… beautiful face, beautiful personality, and a rockin bod… anyone who says anything negative, you should laugh.
 You are perfect,” another follower gushed.

-As The Inquisitr shared earlier this week, the Biermann family is currently on an undisclosed tropical getaway but in the past, the family has jetted off to Turks and Caicos so many fans think that they may be there again.
-And Brielle also gave fans a glimpse of her amazing bikini body on her own Instagram page.
+As The Inquisitr shared earlier this week, the Biermann family is currently on an undisclosed tropical getaway, but in the past, the family has jetted off to Turks and Caicos so many fans think that they may be there again.
+Furthermore, Brielle also gave fans a glimpse of her amazing bikini body on her own Instagram page.
 In the sexy image, the 22-year-old lays on what appears to be the same set of rocks as her sister and looks out into the light blue ocean water.
-The Bravo star wears her long, dark locks in a french braid and already appears to be getting a great bronze tan.
+The Bravo star wears her long, dark locks in a French braid and already appears to be getting a great bronze tan.

 Be sure to check out Ariana, Kim, and Brielle’s Instagram page for more glimpses of their amazing vacation.